 In order for these activities to occur in an efficient sequential manner, the construction manager will have to work backwards and understand how to build the central heating and cooling room(s) early enough in the project to allow testing of the equipment within an acceptable window of time, and at a duration that will allow thorough commissioning.

-When the planning for commissioning is done early in a project and as integrated activities that are necessary for substantial completion, a reasonable amount of time can be dedicated to commissioning, ensuring it is truly a value-adding service for the life of the building.
+When the planning for commissioning is done early in a project and as integrated activities that are required for substantial completion, a reasonable amount of time can be dedicated to commissioning, ensuring it is truly a value-adding service for the life of the building.

-Original content from BlueRithm Commissioning Software.
+Original content from BlueRithm.